AUSTRALIAN MADE

 • Toxins in the home environment can trigger a cat's separation anxiety.
 A stray chemical or pesticide can cause this behaviour as well.
 If you have been cleaning your home or using pesticides on your lawn, this may be a possible cause of a cat's separation anxiety.

-• The death of another feline friend in the home can also be a possible cause of this behaviour.
+• The passing of another feline friend in the home can also be a possible cause of this behaviour.
 If you have recently lost a beloved pet, you might notice that your cat has become more anxious since then.
 The sight of their favourite toy or blanket belonging to their deceased friend can trigger them to have separation anxiety.

 • Moving from one room to another can cause separation anxiety.
 A new space that’s unfamiliar to your cat could trigger them to become more anxious when alone and can make them feel like they need you nearby to feel safe.